 This option appears toward the bottom of the page on the MFA-Duo portal.
 Simply click “Create Backup Passcodes” and you’ll have 10 backup passcodes to use in emergency situations.
 Please store them in a secure location and offline.
 Each code can be used only once, and all will expire after four months.
 If you print a second batch of Backup Passcodes, the previous codes are voided.

 Finally, be sure to check the “remember me” for 12 hours option.
 This prevents you from having to re-authenticate with MFA-Duo for 12 hours, as long as you’re using the same computer/laptop and the same browser.

-We understand that changes to the NetID login process will take some getting used to.
-But it takes less than 5 seconds to authenticate via the Duo Mobile app; doing so helps to protect not only your personal information but also UW–Madison’s online data.
+It takes less than 5 seconds to authenticate via the Duo Mobile app; doing so helps to protect not only your personal information but also UW–Madison’s online data.
 Most likely you’re already using it with banking and shopping.
 When you pay for gasoline with a credit card, you’re asked to enter your ZIP code.
 When you log into social media accounts with a new device, you’re asked to verify your identity.
-Those are examples of multi-factor authentication.
+These are all examples of multi-factor authentication.
 You’ll be seeing a lot of it in your life.
 It’s there for your protection: to keep your private information private and to protect your digital identity.

 If you have additional questions, you can find the answers on the guide Prove It’s You!
 Multi-factor Authentication for Students.
-This guide includes videos, FAQs, KBs and solutions to common issues.
-You can also reach out to the DoIT Help Desk for assistance at (608) 264-4357.
+This guide includes videos, FAQs, KnowledgeBase articles and solutions to common issues.
+You can also reach out to the DoIT Help Desk for assistance at 608.264.4357.